Purpose now email book

 A community platform is a dedicated virtual space where people who share the same goals, interests, or motivations can connect and build relationships.

-The best modern community platforms should let you bring together content, community, courses, and commerce in one place – no mixing and matching software – and help you experience member-led growth.
+The best modern community platforms bring together content, community, courses, and commerce in one place – without mixing and matching software.
+And if you’re running a paid community, the platform needs membership business tools.

 Start Your Free Trial